InvAASTCluster: On Applying Invariant-Based Program Clustering to Introductory Programming Assignments: Experiments

+All of the experiments were conducted on an Intel(R) Xeon(R) Silver computer with 4210R CPUs @ 2.40GHz, using a memory limit of 64GB.

-\subsection{Use Case 1 : Clustering \IPAs}
+\subsection{Use Case 1: Clustering \IPAs}

 A study was performed to evaluate different program representations by applying program clustering to the set of correct programs described in Table~\ref{tab:table-IPAs}.
 The main idea of this experiment was to evaluate if program invariants help identify different \IPAs' submissions.

-Hence, \InvAAST was used to cluster the 1620 correct submissions into 25 distinct clusters since our dataset has 25 different programming exercises.
-Other works~\cite{semCluster-pldi19} that perform program clustering on IPAs perform an equivalent study on clustering submissions for different assignments.
-The main reason to cluster submissions to different \IPAs is that we know the ground truth label for each program since we know for which specific IPA the students submit their assignments.
-Otherwise, we had to manually choose semantically different implementations for the same IPA and assign labels which might be subjective.
+\InvAAST was used to cluster the 1620 correct submissions, to different \IPAs, into 25 distinct clusters since our dataset has 25 different programming exercises.
+Other works~\cite{semCluster-pldi19} that perform program clustering on \IPAs perform an equivalent study on clustering submissions for different exercises.
+The main reason to cluster programs from 25 different exercises is that we know the ground truth label for each program since we know for which specific \IPA the students submit their assignments.
+Otherwise, we would have to manually choose semantically different implementations for the same \IPA and assign labels, which might be subjective.

 \InvAAST, as explained in Section~\ref{sec:implementation}, starts by renaming all the variables in the student submissions.
 Then uses \Daikon~\cite{daikon07} to collect the student submissions' dynamically generated invariants sets as described in Section~\ref{sec:invariants}.
 Lastly, it uses the python library, \texttt{pycparser}\footnote{\href{https://github.com/eliben/pycparser}{https://github.com/eliben/pycparser}}, to compute all the anonymized abstract syntax trees (AAST) (see Section~\ref{sec:aast}).
 Using all these program features, we computed four different bags of words models.
-One model for each program representation (syntax, AAST, and invariants) and one representation using a combination of a program's AAST and its invariants set.
-The program syntax is not included in this last representation since the bag of words based on program syntax has a large vocabulary that generates too sparse vectors.
+One model for each program representation (syntax, AAST, and invariants) and one additional model using a combination of a program's AAST and its invariants set.
+The program syntax is not included in this last representation since the bag of words based on program syntax has a large vocabulary that generates vectors that are too sparse.